DasEd955/AttributionLens/planning.md

 ---

-## 13. AI Tool Plan
+## 14. AI Tool Plan

 All implementation is done with Claude Code, with Claude (web) used for quick standalone checks of individual functions and prompt wording.
 Each milestone provides specific sections of this spec as context so the generated code implements against a concrete contract rather than a vague description.

 ### Milestone 3 — Submission endpoint + first signal

 - **Spec provided** — Sections 1 (overview), 2 (submission diagram), 3 (API surface), and the Signal 1 portion of Section 4.
-- **Asked to generate** — A Flask app skeleton, the `POST /submit` route with input validation, and the LLM signal function that calls Groq and parses a structured `p_ai_llm` plus rationale.
+- **What was built** — A Flask app skeleton (`app.py`), the `POST /submit` route with input validation and length bounds, and `signals/llm_signal.py`, which calls Groq (`llama-3.3-70b-versatile`) and parses a structured `p_ai_llm` plus a short rationale.
+The audit log (`audit_log/audit_log.py`) was also introduced at this stage, persisting every classification decision to a SQLite `decisions` table.
-- **Verification** — Call the LLM signal function directly on a few obviously human and obviously AI samples before wiring it into the endpoint, confirming the probabilities point the right direction and the prompt treats the input as data, not instructions.
+- **Verification** — The LLM signal was exercised directly on a small set of obviously human and obviously AI samples before route wiring, confirming probabilities point the right direction and the prompt treats submitted text as data inside delimiters, not as instructions.

 ### Milestone 4 — Second signal + confidence scoring

-- **Spec provided** — Section 4 (both signals), Section 5 (confidence scoring, including the formulas and bands), and the submission diagram.
+- **Spec provided** — Section 4 (both signals), Section 5 (confidence scoring formulas and bands), and the submission diagram.
-- **Asked to generate** — The stylometric signal function (the four features and their mapping to `p_ai_style`) and the confidence scorer that produces `combined_p_ai`, `confidence`, and `verdict`.
-- **Verification** — Run the fixture corpus from Section 5: confirm clearly AI and clearly human texts produce meaningfully different scores and bands (not a flip at 0.5), and confirm the formal human samples do not cross into `likely_ai`.
+- **What was built** — `signals/stylometric_signal.py`, which computes the four spec features (burstiness via coefficient of variation, type-token ratio, punctuation density and variety, mean complexity) and combines them into `p_ai_style` using weights 0.35 / 0.35 / 0.20 / 0.10.
+Texts below 40 words have their result blended toward 0.5 to avoid over-asserting on thin input.
+The module returns a `StylometricSignalResult` dataclass with a `to_dict()` method, mirroring the existing `LLMSignalResult` pattern. `scoring.py` implements the Section 5 formulas verbatim: `combined_p_ai = 0.6 * p_llm + 0.4 * p_style`, agreement, decisiveness, and `confidence = decisiveness * agreement`.
+Verdict bands are asymmetric: `likely_ai` requires `combined_p_ai >= 0.75` and `confidence >= 0.65`; `likely_human` requires only `combined_p_ai <= 0.40`. `app.py` was updated so both signals run on every submission, and the audit row now records both individual scores plus the combined result.
+A previously undiscovered TTR calibration bug was found and fixed during this milestone (see calibration note below).
+- **Calibration bug found and fixed** — During `scripts/calibration_check.py` runs, the TTR subscore was 0.0 for every fixture because the initial band `[0.4, 0.7]` assumed long text ratios.
+Short submissions have TTR in the range 0.86 to 0.90 (few words leaves little chance to repeat), so the band saturated silently.
+The band was recalibrated to `[0.55, 0.92]`, and `test_ttr_subscore_not_silently_pinned_on_short_text` was added as a regression guard.
+- **Calibration results (4 fixtures)** — After recalibration, known AI text scored `combined = 0.66` versus known human text at `combined = 0.13`, clear separation.
+The clearly-AI fixture lands in `uncertain` rather than `likely_ai` because its sentence length variance reads as structurally human to the stylometric signal, causing the signals to disagree and confidence to collapse.
+This is the asymmetric caution design working correctly: `likely_ai` requires decisive agreement from both signals, not just a high combined score.
+- **Degraded mode behavior change** — Since Signal 2 always runs, an unavailable Groq client no longer returns `503`.
+Instead the system proceeds on stylometry alone with confidence capped at 0.5 (Section 9).
+Tests that previously asserted the old `503` / null-M3 behavior were updated to match.

 ### Milestone 5 — Production layer